Get

 Can Selenium Help Prevent Cancer?

 Yes, animal studies have found that selenium is beneficial in the prevention of cancer and is particularly helpful in older canines.
-Please discuss this with your vet to determine whether adding supplements to or swapping your dog’s diet is the right decision for your pet.
+Please discuss this with a vet to determine whether adding supplements to or swapping your dog’s diet is the right decision for your pet.

 Conclusion